micheletufano/DeepMutation/README.md

 ```

 Note: at the time of writing, a bug is present in seq2seq; this script provides
-the related bugfix.
+the instructions for the related bugfix.

 <a name="build"></a>
 ### Building
 DeepMutation can be compiled into DeepMutation.jar with:
 ```
-$ ant dist
+$ ant
 ```

 <a name="run"></a>